 Also, I am familiar with a DIY mini split installations as this is the 3rd mini split installation.

-I installed 2 MRCOOL DIY mini split air conditioners and heat pumps in my workshop and home office in recent years.
+I installed a MRCOOL DIY mini split in my workshop and my home office.

 Monitor Relative Humidity in Spray Foam Attic